hinkel2311/UniCal/README.md

 ## installation

-just clone this repo and then run "npm install". after that, clone [unical python](https://github.com/knoxz/unical) and make sure your webuser has rw rights to scripts folder and the script.
+Just clone this repo and then run "npm install".
+After that, clone [unical python](https://github.com/knoxz/unical) and make sure your webuser has rw rights to scripts folder and the script.

 ## how to start?